Mints1104/Ace-Lang-Website/notes.md

 ---

 ## 3. CSS/HTML Navigation
-- Use the Table of Contents at the top of `styles.css` and `index.html`.
+- Use the Table of Contents at the top of `index.html` and check the `css/` folder for the relevant CSS file for each section.
+- Each CSS file in `css/` is named after the section it styles (e.g., `header.css`, `services.css`).
+- Use `Ctrl+P` or your editor’s file search to quickly open the right CSS file.
-- Use `Ctrl+F` to search for section numbers or class names.
+- Use `Ctrl+F` to search for class names or section numbers within each CSS file.
-- Use browser Inspect tool to find which CSS rules apply to an element.
+- Use browser Inspect tool to find which CSS rules apply to an element, then look for those classes in the correct CSS file in `css/`.

 ---